lcrazyl/JD/README.md

 # JD
 ## Project Objectives：
-in order to better connect with html, css, and javascript, i decided to write a jd page. i am a novice, and there is still a lot to learn.
+In order to better connect with html, css, and javascript.

+I decided to write a jd page. i am a novice, and there is still a lot to learn.

 ## Contributors：